asyncio-docs/asyncio-doc/webscraper.rst

 A Synchronous Client
 --------------------

-Our first attempt is synchronous:
+Our first attempt is synchronous.
+This is the full implementation:

 .. literalinclude:: examples/synchronous_client.py

+Again, we go through step-by-step.

 While about 80 % of the websites use ``utf-8`` as encoding (provided by the default in ``ENCODING``), it is a good idea to actually use